tale-toul/ocp-aws/README.md

 The ssh connections will use a specific configuration file, plus additional options that are usually included as default configuration in ansible. pipelining=True.- SSH connections will be reused by subsequent tasks.

-#### Inventory files
+### Inventory files

 Two different inventory files are used during the cluster deployment:

 * A simple inventory file that is used by the **prereqs-ocp.yml**, basically containing the list of all hosts in the cluster, including the bastion host, grouped by the sections that will be used later in the deploy cluster inventory file.
 This inventory file is generated by the script **Ansible/create_inventario.sh** which gathers the data from the terraform output.
 This inventory file must be recreated every time a new infrastructure is created with terraform.

-When using [loops](#component-creation-with-loops) in terraform to create the instances, the list of hostnames is saved in an array ignoring lines with square brackets and removing quotes and commas, later the contentes of the array are printed.
+When using [loops](#component-creation-with-loops) in terraform to create the instances, the list of hostnames is saved in an array ignoring lines with square brackets and removing quotes and commas, later the contents of the array are printed.

 ```
 for host in $(terraform output -state=$TERRAFORM_STATE masters_name|egrep -v -e '\[' -e '\]'|sed -e 's/"//g' -e 's/,//g'); do